InnoTutor/README/README.md

 # Code
  * [The result of PMD static analyzer](https://github.com/InnoTutor/README/blob/main/StaticAnaylyzer/result.md).
 Do not be scared by such a huge number of violations.
 We fixed all the violations that we could fix.
 Other violations can not be fixed due to spring framework-specific code which requires to follow special name convention, so the framework could understand fields and create particular [Beans](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-definition).
  * Test coverage - !TODO!

+  # Want to contribute?
+ You can contribute in the frontend and backend.
+Just fork the repository from the `develop` branch, implement changes you want to propose and make a pull request.
+ Also, there are issues in [backend](https://github.com/InnoTutor/Backend/issues) and [frontend](https://github.com/InnoTutor/Frontend/issues), feel free to submit a new one or participate in existing.

 <br>
 <br>